djdumpling/djdumpling.github.io/_posts/2025-12-05-SEA-privacy.md

 LLMs trained on web-scale datasets memorize verbatim snippets from their training data, including personally identifiable information (PII) such as email addresses and phone numbers.
 Adversarial prompts can extract this memorized data with alarming success rates.
 Traditional mitigation strategies—data preprocessing, differential privacy, and machine unlearning—each have limitations: preprocessing misses patterns, differential privacy degrades quality, and unlearning requires expensive retraining.

-Recent work has shown that privacy leakage is mechanistically localized: specific neurons in transformer feedforward layers are disproportionately responsible for memorizing and recalling private information.
-This enables targeted editing: by identifying "privacy neurons" through gradient attribution and selectively intervening on their activations at inference time, we can reduce leakage while preserving general model capabilities.
+Recent work has shown that **privacy leakage is mechanistically localized**: specific neurons in transformer feedforward layers are disproportionately responsible for memorizing and recalling private information.
+This enables targeted editing: by identifying **"privacy neurons"** through gradient attribution and selectively intervening on their activations at inference time, we can reduce leakage while preserving general model capabilities.

 We evaluate three inference-time editing strategies: (1) **APNEAP** (Augmented Privacy Neuron Editing via Activation Patching), which computes steering vectors from sensitive vs. desensitized prompts and additively patches them onto privacy neurons; (2) **random Gaussian noise steering**, a simpler alternative requiring only privacy neuron coordinates; and (3) **SEA** (Spectral Editing of Activations), adapted from truthfulness alignment to privacy by projecting activations into subspaces that maximize covariance with desensitized contexts while minimizing covariance with privacy-leaking contexts.

 ### what is different

 Our implementation extends prior work in several ways.
-First, we adapt SEA, originally designed for truthfulness and bias, to the privacy domain by formulating PII suppression as a subspace projection problem.
+First, we adapt SEA, originally designed for truthfulness and bias, to the privacy domain by *formulating PII suppression as a subspace projection problem*.
 Second, we provide a modular, reusable codebase that separates attribution, selection, and editing into independent stages, enabling future researchers to swap out components easily.
-Third, we introduce the option to use layer-suffix editing and to scope spectral projections to privacy neurons only, hybridizing the targeted nature of APNEAP with the principled subspace geometry of SEA.
+Third, we introduce the option to use *layer-suffix editing* and to *scope spectral projections to privacy neurons only*, hybridizing the targeted nature of APNEAP with the principled subspace geometry of SEA.

 ## problem definition